storesafe/cordova-sqlite-storage/README.md

 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).

+### Issues fixed in newer version branches

-- Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android (android.database implementation)
+- Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android platform version in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
-- readTransaction does *not* reject modification SQL statements with extra semicolon(s) in the beginning

-Issues fixed in some newer version branches:
 - In case of an error, the error `code` member is bogus on Android
 - iOS platform version generates extra logging in release version
 - iOS platform version may crash if deleteDatabase is called with an object in place of the database name
 - readTransaction does not reject ALTER, REINDEX, and REPLACE operations
-- readTransaction does not reject modification statements with extra semicolon(s) in the beginning
+- readTransaction does *not* reject modification statements with extra semicolon(s) in the beginning
 - extra executeSql callbacks triggered in a transaction after a failure that was not recovered by an error callback that returns false
 - does not signal an error in case of excess parameter argument values given on iOS/macOS